JOR-Donegal/GettingStarted26/docs/Content/g.md

 You are never to cut and paste from an Internet source or an AI application.
 Use them for ideas only.

 At the end of some modules, I will demonstrate how to do this in a way that should be acceptable.
-Until I have done so, __DO NOT USE THESE TOOLS!!__
+Until I have demonstrated how to do so, __DO NOT USE THESE TOOLS!!__

 In early 2025, one of my research collaborators asked me to write a parser for a domain specific language (DSL).
 To get an alpha version of code running took me a half day.
 He got an alpha version in 10 minutes using ChatGPT4.
 We tested them.